 For reconstruction, we first decode the foreground frame sequence and get every $I{fore}(i)$ back.
 The background scene is obtained from the corresponding view of the panorama mosaic with cylindrical projection as $I{pano}(\phi_i)$ according to the panning angle φ_i .
 The viewer simply render the foreground object segments $I{fore}(i)$ over the background scene from panorama to reconstruct the original frame as shown in Figure 6.
-This can be done efficiently with hardware acceleration.
-In addition, our system provides a simple and effective solution for video indexing.
-The user can access a specific frame by providing the scene information, i.e., indexing through various panning angle φ .
+In addition, our system provides a simple and effective solution for scene-based video indexing through various panning angle φ .
 This approach can be considered as a complement to the content-based (color and texture) indexing method.